Data Science Consultant

 • Analyse unstructured data using techniques such as natural language processing

-How do Data Science Consultants work?
+How do data science consultants work?

 Following a rigorous and numbers-based approach, we proceed to find answers to the question using statistics and machine learning algorithms.
 At all stages we keep you on-board and provide easily interpretable visualisations of our findings, complete documentation, and interactive handover workshops.
 We work with both traditional machine learning techniques as well as the state of the art such as neural networks.
 We normally use Python for our data science consulting work, but can adapt to your technology stack.
 We often develop front ends for any models that we deploy.